unicef-drp/GeoSight-OS/docs/src/developer/guide/building.md

 ![image.png](img/building-5.png)

 The site will be rather bare bones since it will need to be configured in the admin area to set up the theme etc.

+🪧 Now that you have the built the project, move on to the [Design](design.md) documentation.